lwlss/CANS/README.md

 During Quantiatitive Fitness Analysis ([QFA](http://research.ncl.ac.uk/qfa/)) of microbial cultures, we analyse the way cultures grow on solid agar surfaces.
 Basically, we inoculate cells onto an agar surface, and repeatedly photograph the agar plates as the populations grow, analysing images (using the [Colonyzer](http://research.ncl.ac.uk/colonyzer/) software) to estimate changes in cell density over time.
 Usually we assume that cultures grow independently, and this is a good assumption during the early part of the growth phase.
 However, later in the growth phase, it seems likely that competition between cultures will become important.
 This model attempts to account for that competition.

+TODO:
+* Add description of models to .md file
+* Read in some actual QFA data
+* Plot multiple growth curves on a single page (array plot)
+* Fit models to data (parameter inference)
+* Compare inferred paramter values from competition model with values from regular QFA